xyrulo/a2/README.md

 Listing Files will be named the same as source files with '.l' filename extension SYMTAB files will use the same name as the source files with '.st' filename extension.

+To use, simply call the make file, then input `axe` followed by the .sic files you wish to assemble.

 **Variables and Functions**
 1. **Mnemonics Map (`mnemonics`):**